Washington Post reporters barred from Roy Moore election night party

 Reporters with The Washington Post, according to Moore campaign spokesperson Hannah Ford, were also asked to leave a rally the campaign held in Midland City on Monday night.

-The newspaper last month published a story in which women detailed their alleged relationships with Moore in which he was in his early 30s and they were in their teens.
+The newspaper last month published a story in which women detailed their alleged relationships with Moore when he was in his early 30s and they were in their teens.

 Moore called the piece — which he believes is part of a “political agenda” — a “terrible, disgusting article” and questioned why “these women had not come forward for 40 years but they came forward 30 days before the election.”